-It was a huge success and people flocked to the try it, including Louis Vaudable, owner of Maxim's in Paris who helped introduce tarte Tatin to the world.
-The hotel is still there in Lamotte-Beauvron, now the Maison Tatin
+It was a huge success.
+People flocked to the hotel to try it, including Louis Vaudable, owner of Maxim's in Paris who helped introduce tarte Tatin to the world.
+The Tatin sisters’ hotel is still there in Lamotte-Beauvron, now the Maison Tatin.
+And tarte Tatin is still on the menu at Maxim’s.

 One reason why it’s so popular is that it’s also easy to make.
 Chefs have created many versions with other fruits, such as pineapple, and savoury versions as well, with onions etc.